einosukekinsureiya/ThirdEye/README.md

    b.
 "Go to Manage" -> "Browse local files"
    c.
 Steam should open your game folder
 2. Extract the contents of the archive into the game folder.
-3. Locate azumatt.ThirdEye.cfg under BepInEx\config and configure the mod to your needs
+3. Locate Azumatt.ThirdEye.cfg under BepInEx\config and configure the mod to your needs

 #### Server